azureossd/azureossd.github.io/_posts/2023-05-26-Using-WebDeploy-OnLinuxAppServices.md

 - Your team has configured [access restrictions](https://learn.microsoft.com/en-us/azure/app-service/app-service-ip-restrictions?tabs=azurecli) / [private endpoints](https://learn.microsoft.com/en-us/azure/app-service/networking/private-endpoint) on your Kudu (Advanced Tools) Site, that will prevent a Zip Deploy Operation.

-- Rare occasions where the Kudu Advanced Tools Site is down, your team can use Web Deploy as a mitigation.
+- Rare occasions where the Kudu (Advanced Tools) Site is down, your team can use Web Deploy as a mitigation, until the issue is mitigated.

-- Organizational practice or policy to use Web Deploy / Ms Deploy
+- Organizational practices or policy to use Web Deploy / Ms Deploy.